idobalul/eslint-integration-guide/README.md

     }
 }
 ```
-You need to change the `"ecmaVersion"` to 12 so the file will look like this:
+You need to change the `"ecmaVersion"` to 12 (there in no version 13 yet for es2021 the ecmaVersion is 12) so the file will look like this:
 ```
 {
     "env": {